User Research Questions

 An archaeologist digging in the wrong location is akin to a UX researcher asking the wrong research question.
 The answers are all there to be found, but it’s the questions we ask that make the difference between a breakthrough discovery of long-buried insights and an empty hole in the ground.

-That’s why a carefully-crafted research question is one of the most important components of a successful study.
+That’s why a carefully-crafted user research question is one of the most important components of a successful study.

 In this chapter: